Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Simulation method

 We run a set of four simulations at different metallicities $Z^{\prime} = $ 3, 1, 0.3 and 0.1.
 Each simulation is run for 600 Myr.
 In the initial 100 Myr, we artificially set the lifetime of massive stars to zero.
-This leads to instantaneous SN feedback occurring at high densities, which results in a less violent ISM \citep{2015MNRAS.449.1057G, 2015MNRAS.454..238W}.
+This forces SN feedback to occur intermediately after star formation and in dense environments by construction which results in a less violent ISM \citep{2015MNRAS.449.1057G, 2015MNRAS.454..238W}.
 We do so in order to circumvent the problematic initial transient phase where the entire disk is first violently blown off by SN feedback and then slowly falls back to the mid-plane.
 This is a simple alternative method to the initial artificial turbulent driving \citep{2015MNRAS.454..238W, 2017ApJ...846..133K} or random SN driving \citep{2017MNRAS.471.2151H} in the literature.
 As the first 100 Myr is an artificial phase, there is no need to run it with four different metallicities.
 To save computational resources, simulations with $Z^{\prime} = $ 3, 0.3 and 0.1 are started from $t = 100$ Myr using the snapshot in the $Z^{\prime} = 1$ case.